Buddhist Meditation

 6 Liberated wisdom

-G Distinguishing the sunyata identified with Bodhicitta from "dry" sunyata without it
+G Distinguishing the sunyata identified with Bodhicitta from "dry" sunyata

 1 Bodhicitta of will